-Port 1 ▼ Auto-refree sh Refre sh Clear
+Port 1 V Auto-refre 2 THE PERSON NAMED IN COLUMN 1 atistics for Port 1

-Receive Total Sii - Itelie Transmit Total
+Receive Total Transmit Total

 Rx OAM Information PDU's 0 Tx OAM Information PDU's

 Rx Unique Error Event Notification 0 Tx Unique Error Event Notification

 Rx Duplicate Error Event Notification 0 Tx Duplicate Error Event Notification

 Rx Loopback Control 0 Tx Loopback Control

-Rx Variable Request 0 Tx Variable Request
+Rx Variable Request Tx Variable Request

 Rx Variable Response Tx Variable Response

-Rx Org Specific PDU's 0 Tx Org Specific PDU's
+Rx Org Specific PDU's Tx Org Specific PDU's

 Rx Unsupported Codes 0 Tx Unsupported Codes

-Rx Link Fault PDU's 0 Tx Link Fault PDU's
+Rx Link Fault PDU's Tx Link Fault PDU's

 Rx Dying Gasp 0 Tx Dying Gasp

 Rx Critical Event PDU's 0 Tx Critical Event PDU's

-Figure 4-3-14-1: Link OAM Statistic Page Screenshot
+Figure 4-3-13-1: Link OAM Statistic Page Screenshot

 Object Description Rx and Tx OAM The number of received and transmitted OAM Information PDU's.
 Discontinuities Information PDU's of this counter can occur at re-initialization of the management system.
-Rx and Tx Unique Error A count of the number of unique Event OAMPDUs received and transmitted on Event Notification this interface.
-Event Notifications may be sent in duplicate to increase the probability of successfully being received, given the possibility that a frame may be lost in transit.
+Rx and Tx Unique A count of the number of unique Event OAMPDUs received and transmitted on Error Event this interface.
+Event Notifications may be sent in duplicate to increase the Notification probability of successfully being received, given the possibility that a frame may be lost in transit.
 Duplicate Event Notification transmissions are counted by Duplicate Event Notification counters for Tx and Rx respectively.
 A unique Event Notification OAMPDU is indicated as an Event Notification OAMPDU with a Sequence Number field that is distinct from the previously transmitted Event Notification OAMPDU Sequence Number.
-Rx and Tx Duplicate Error A count of the number of duplicate Event OAMPDUs received and transmitted on Event Notification this interface.
-Event Notification OAMPDUs may be sent in duplicate to increase the probability of successfully being received, given the possibility that a frame may be lost in transit.
+Rx and Tx Duplicate A count of the number of duplicate Event OAMPDUs received and transmitted on Error Event this interface.
+Event Notification OAMPDUs may be sent in duplicate to increase Notification the probability of successfully being received, given the possibility that a frame may be lost in transit.
 A duplicate Event Notification OAMPDU is indicated as an Event Notification OAMPDU with a Sequence Number field that is identical to the previously transmitted Event Notification OAMPDU Sequence Number.

 Rx and Tx Loopback A count of the number of Loopback Control OAMPDUs received and transmitted Control on this interface.
 Rx and Tx Variable A count of the number of Variable Request OAMPDUs received and transmitted Request on this interface.
 Rx and Tx Variable A count of the number of Variable Response OAMPDUs received and transmitted Response on this interface.
-Rx and Tx Org Specific A count of the number of Organization Specific OAMPDUs transmitted on this PDU's interface.
-Rx and Tx Unsupported A count of the number of OAMPDUs transmitted on this interface with an Codes unsupported op-code.
-Rx and Tx Link fault A count of the number of Link fault PDU's received and transmitted on this PDU's interface.
+Rx and Tx Org Specific A count of the number of Organization Specific OAMPDUs transmitted on this PDU's interface. • Rx and Tx A count of the number of OAMPDUs transmitted on this interface with an Unsupported Codes unsupported op-code. • Rx and Tx Link fault A count of the number of Link fault PDU's received and transmitted on this PDU's interface.
 Rx and Tx Dying Gasp A count of the number of Dying Gasp events received and transmitted on this interface.
-Rx and Tx Critical Event A count of the number of Critical event PDU's received and transmitted on this PDU's interface.
+Rx and Tx Critical A count of the number of Critical event PDU's received and transmitted on this Event PDU's interface.